sromeroi/vimfiles/README.md

     git clone https://github.com/sromeroi/vimfiles.git ~/.vim
 ```

-* Check the install.sh script (always!) and then run it (it will rename your ~/.vimrc and ~/.gvimrc files and download the required plugins).
+* Check the install.sh script and then run it (it will rename your ~/.vimrc and ~/.gvimrc files and download the required plugins).

 ```
     # cd ~/.vim/
     # cat install.sh
+    (always check what a downloaded script does in your system!)
     # sh install.sh
 ```
 * Profit!

-## How to use this repo as a base for your own vimfiles repo
+### How to use this repo as a base for your own vimfiles repo

 Just delete the ~/.vim/.git folder.
 Then you can upload the .vim folder to your github and bitbucket account following the instructions defined in those sites.